Hyperchaotic/weectrl/README.md

 let controller = WeeController::new();
 ```

-To discover devices on network or/and in cache asynchronously:
+To discover devices on network or/and in cache. starting by reading list of known devices from the disk cache, then broadcasts network query:
 ``` rust

 let rx: std::sync::mpsc::Receiver<DeviceInfo> = controller.discover(